- Academic Requirements

 Lost and Found

-Found items are located in the Student Affairs Office and at the circulation desk in the library.
-Emails will be sent out only to report lost keys and eyeglasses.
+The Lost & Found is located in the Office of Student Affairs, Suite 115.
+If an item is found after hours it may be turned in to the Circulation desk in the Library.
+Emails will be sent out only to report lost keys.

 Approximately 12 courtesy phones are located throughout the law building for student’s use.
 Only local calling is available on these phones.
 To place a local call outside of the University system, dial 9 and then the phone number.
 To place a call within the University system dial 1 plus the four-digit extension.